askui/askui/docs/docs/general/02-Components/AskUI-Development-Environment.md

 See also the dedicated [AskUI Runner docs](AskUI-Runner.md) for more information.

-See the dedicated [AskUI Runner docs](AskUI-Runner.md) on how to configure it.

 ## ADE + VSCode IDE

 The ADE is build to work seamlessly with (VSCode)[https://code.visualstudio.com/] together.
 Therefore we create (VScode Workspace Settings)[https://code.visualstudio.com/docs/getstarted/settings#_settingsjson]